-All of the compliance review certified personnel work part-time on compliance reviews.
-The hours that are worked on carrier investigation activities have been calculated using data in the TITAN database and the hours are equivalent to 0.21 regular full-time employee.
+FY 2023 Update: All of the compliance review certified personnel work part-time on compliance reviews.
+The hours worked on carrier investigation activities are calculated using data in the TITAN database and are equivalent to a 0.26 regular fulltime employee.

-Certified Compliance Review Personnel FTE Carrier Investigation Activities 3
+Certified Compliance Review Personnel FTE Carrier Investigation Activities 2 0.26